Sustainable Development Goal 1: Goal 2. End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 By 2030, end hunger and ensure all people, in particular the poor and people in vulnerable situation, including infants to safe, nutritious and sufficient food all year round.

 By 2030, end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescents girls, pregnant and lactating women and older persons.

 Links with other SDGs

-The SDGs are interlinked as one growth can positively affect another and vice versa.
-Eradicating poverty can lead to zero hunger (SDG 2) as hunger and poverty are connected.
+The 17 SDGs are described by the UN as interdependent, with a unique recognition to the interconnectedness of SDG1.
+The UN SDG preamble states, "We recognise that eradicating poverty in all its forms and dimensions, including extreme poverty, is the greatest global challenge and an indispensable requirement for sustainable development."
+The achievement of SDG1 could positively affect many of the other SDG outcomes, as well as substantiate the use of other SDGs as methods for achieving SDG1.
+Interactions between SDGs are conditional and will not operate the same everywhere.

-SDG 1 particularly links to good health and well-being (SDG 3) as eradication of poverty will necessarily increase the standard of living.
+Eradicating poverty could lead to zero hunger (SDG 2): People with less money put proportionally more of their of income towards food expenses, making it difficult to meet basic nutrition needs.
+Poverty eradication could lead to accessible, nutritious food for all.